Birendra-Joshi/email-classifier/README.md

 Hey there!
 This is a project I built to detect whether an incoming message or email is Spam or Ham (Not Spam).

 I wanted to dive deeper into Natural Language Processing (NLP) and text classification, so I built this pipeline using Python, Scikit-learn, and Streamlit.
-The app takes raw text input, runs it through a machine learning model, and spits out a prediction in real-time to let you know if a message looks sketchy or completely safe.
+The app takes raw text input, runs it through a machine learning model, and spits out a prediction in real-time to let you know if a message looks sketchy or completely safe..

 ---